 When it comes to dinner, stir-fry is a staple in our house.
-I know I’m in need of a good rest when I start making stir-fry for dinner every night, but it’s just the perfect healthy lazy-night meal!
+I know I'm in need of a good rest when I start making stir-fry for dinner every night, but it's just the perfect healthy lazy-night meal!
+This Teriyaki Peanut Tofu with Stir-Fried Veggies & Brown Rice is a new favourite!

 The night before I go for my weekly grocery store trip we usually like to make a huge, veggie-packed stir-fry.
 It's a great way to use up everything in my vegetable crisper to make room for lots of fresh new produce.